houseofai/adobe-experience-manager-docker/README.md

 The default image runs AEM as an **Author** on port **4502** (as recommended officially), and it includes the latest features pack and demo pack to demo all functionalities.

 ## 1. Prerequisites:
-Adobe Experience Manager is a non-free solution sold by Adobe.
-Thus you need to acquire a license as an Adobe partner or as an Adobe customer.
+Adobe Experience Manager is a non-free application sold by Adobe.
+Thus, you need to acquire a license as an Adobe partner or as an Adobe customer.
 - The AEM license file named `license.properties` with the four properties:
 ```
 license.product.name=Adobe Experience Manager